Our Board

 Danielle Kaplan

-Board MemberDanielle Kaplan is the Director of Operations & Finance at InnerCity Weightlifting and founder and maker of DaniJayne.
+Board MemberDanielle Kaplan is an MBA candidate at Kellogg School of Management at Northwestern University and founder and maker of DaniJayne.

 Grey Lee